 Gas tankless water heaters measure the temperature of the incoming cold water and regulate the burners to produce a steady constant temperature output.
 The outlet temperature is set by the user.
 By connecting the inlet of the tankless heater to the outlet of the solar water heating system, the tankless heater will only fire up when the incoming temperature is lower than the outlet temperature setting.

 Electric tankless water heaters do the same thing, monitoring the incoming water temperature and adjusting the amount of electric current being run through the heating elements to obtain and maintain the outlet temperature set by the user.

 This is an ideal situation, since you will use no additional energy when there is plenty of solar generated hot water, and less than normal energy when the solar is putting out less than maximum temperature water.

 If you run completely out of solar hot water your tankless unit will work as normal and still supply you with the hot water you need.

-What about using a hot water demand system with a solar water heater or combination solar and tankless installation?
+What about using a hot water on-demand system with a solar water heater or combination solar and tankless installation?
 No problem.

-Some demand systems don't have motors powerful enough to pump that much water such as the Metlund S50-T demand pump.
+Some on-demand systems don't have motors powerful enough to pump that much water such as the Metlund S50-T on-demand pump.
 In some cases with relatively short runs the Metlund S70-T pump will suffice.
 The Chilipepper CP6000 has a big enough motor to work with any tankless water heater in combination with any solar water heater.

 Going Green with Solar and Tankless